 Top of the Rock, located on the 67th, 69th, and 70th floors of 30 Rockefeller Plaza in Midtown Manhattan, is one of New York’s most iconic observation decks.
 As part of a recent revitalization effort, the owners aimed to introduce new, immersive visitor experiences that involved installing two amusement rides on the roof of the historic skyscraper.
 Construction had to be meticulously planned so that the observation deck could remain open to patrons throughout construction.
 In recognition of the project’s creative approach to adaptive reuse, it was honored with the 2025 AISC IDEAS² Award for Excellence in Adaptive Reuse of Steel Structures.

-On May 28th, GMS Partner and GeoHazards International (GHI) Board Trustee Ramon Gilsanz delivered a compelling presentation at the Real Academia de Doctores de España in Madrid.
-His talk, titled “Preparedness for Earthquakes, Tsunamis, and Landslides,” emphasized the critical importance of disaster mitigation and the implementation of preventive measures to reduce the devastating impacts of natural hazards—particularly in less developed countries.
+On May 28, GMS Partner and GeoHazards International (GHI) Board Trustee Ramon Gilsanz delivered a powerful presentation at the Real Academia de Doctores de España in Madrid.
+His talk, titled “Preparedness for Earthquakes, Tsunamis, and Landslides,” highlighted the critical importance of disaster mitigation and the proactive implementation of preventive measures—particularly in less developed countries—to reduce the devastating impacts of natural hazards.

 In December 2024, the New York City Council officially adopted the City of Yes Zoning for Housing Opportunity.
 The City of Yes initiative aims to minimize parking restrictions and provide new housing opportunities across all five boroughs.
 In April 2024, New York State enacted the 467-m tax incentive program, known as “Affordable Housing from Commercial Conversions,” to bolster the transformation of non-residential buildings into affordable housing.
 And with the recent growing trend of converting existing underutilized or abandoned office spaces into state-of-the-art residential buildings, the possibilities are endless.
 As structural engineers, we have a critical role in understanding the many challenges and complexities that come with these projects.